 Waterbom, Bali, Indonesia

 After uncovering the top attractions in Bali, head over to Waterbom in Kuta, where you’ll spend a day filled with fun, tumbling, and splashing emotions.
 Take the small swimmers to Funtastic to cool off with water cannons, jets, and supervised roller coasters specially designed for kids.
 Hop on a tire to slide down the artificial river next to waterfalls and tropical vegetation, go for a high-speed slide or go for the Constrictor – one of the longest water slides in the world.
 Dare to challenge the unexpected twists and turns of Python, throw yourself down in a huge cauldron known as the Superbowl, and challenge your friends to a head-to-head race for victory in the Boogie game!

 Aquaventure Water Park, Dubai, United Arab Emirates

 Aquaventure Water Park is the largest in all of the Middle East and Europe, and of the most famous waterparks in the world.
-An award-winning water park, where you will be allowed to experience record-breaking rides and water slides, discover what it feels like to swim with sharks and rays at close and secure proximity, or simply unwind at the 700-meter stretch of pristine beach or the numerous reserved seating areas in the park.
-Aquaventure brings the best of what one can experience in a water park making it, without doubt, the best water park in Dubai.
+An award-winning water park, where you will be allowed to experience record-breaking rides and water slides.
+Discover what it feels like to swim with sharks and rays in close and secure proximity, or simply unwind at the 700-meter stretch of pristine beach or the numerous reserved seating areas in the park.
+Aquaventure brings the best of what one can experience in a water park making it, without a doubt, the best water park in Dubai!

 Chimelong Paradise, Guangzhou, China